elifesciences/elife-flux-cluster/docs/upgrading-eks.md

 # Uprade EKS and worker nodes

+NOTE: The clusters now use managed node groups and karpenter for all nodes.
+Most of the instructions here are no longer relevant, but are kept for posterity.

 AWS EKS doesn't update the cluster automatically.

 __Subscribe to the Amazon Linux AMI [Security Bulletin](https://alas.aws.amazon.com/alas2.html)__